Where to Stay in Lisbon for First Timers: Best Areas

 Another point of interest for residents and tourists is the bustling square of Rossio square, or Praça dom Pedro IV. it is considered the heart of Lisbon where you can find many cafes, restaurants, ginjinha bars, the famous sour-cherry liqueur.

-Nearby, you’ll find Marquês de Pombal Square, an important roundabout, in the heart of “modern Lisbon”.
-This is the monument to the Prime Minister, Marquis of Pombal, with a lion, a sign of his power.
+If you head to Liberty Avenue, you’ll find Marquês de Pombal Square roundabout, in the heart of modern Lisbon.
+This is the monument to the Prime Minister, Marquis of Pombal.

-Rua Augusta and Rua Garrett are the two popular shopping streets.
-Rua Garrett is home to many upscale stores and designer boutiques, also open-air cafes and restaurants.
+Baixa is home to many popular shopping streets.
+Rua Garrett, for example, is home to many upscale stores and designer boutiques, open-air cafes and restaurants.

-Rua Augusta is a charming pedestrian street with a historical atmosphere, thanks to the pretty mosaic pavement.
-Lined with popular shops, out door restaurants, and cafes, there is a lively yet relaxed atmosphere here that is perfect for a summer afternoon stroll.
+Another pedestrian shopping street is Rua Augusta, lined with popular shops, out door restaurants, and cafes.
+There is a lively yet relaxed atmosphere here that is perfect for a summer afternoon stroll.

-There are several museums in Downtown Lisbon.
-MuDe – Design and Fashion Museum was first opened in 1999 with a collection of fashion of the great designers.
-There is also Money Museum, which was housed in a former church.
+History buffs can visit the Money Museum, and MuDe – Design and Fashion Museum, which was first opened in 1999 with a collection of fashion of the great designers.

-You can learn the history of Lisbon rom its early foundation to today in 60 minutes at the Lisboa Story Center.
-It is an interactive museum.
-You will learn about New World discoveries, the earthquake, and the vision of Pombal.
+You can learn the history of Lisbon rom its early foundation to today in 60 minutes at the Lisboa Story Center, an interactive museum.
+It has lessions about the New World discoveries, the earthquake, and the vision of Pombal.

-Being so centrally located, Baixa is a perfect location for exploring the whole city.
-Lisbon has great public transport so getting to the various surrounding neighborhoods is a breeze.
-You can easily travel around with metro Stops like Baixa-Chiado, Terreiro do Paço, Restauradores, and Rossio train station.
+Being so centrally located, Baixa is a perfect location for exploring the whole city without a car.
+It has great public transport with metro stops of Baixa-Chiado, Terreiro do Paço, Restauradores, and Rossio train station.

-Stay in Baixa if it is your first time visiting Lisbon, you want a central location; you have only one night in Lisbon.
+Stay in Baixa if it is your first time visiting Lisbon; you want a central location; you want easy access to public transportation; you want flat area to get around on foot; you have only one night in Lisbon; you travel as a family; you’re couples.

-Best places to stay in Lisbon in Baixa:
+Best places to stay in Lisbon in Baixa for first-timers:

-mid-range ($$): Hotel da Baixa This 4-star hotel is set in prime location in Lisbon’s historic downtown area.
+mid-range ($$): Hotel da Baixa, 4-star hotel, set in prime location in Lisbon’s historic downtown area.
 It is within a short walk from Rossio Square and the famous Santa Justa Lift.
 You can enjoy free wifi, twin and family rooms, and daily buffet breakfast.

-budget ($): Rossio Garden Hotel This 3-star hotel is a newly refurbished boutique hotel located in the heart of Lisbon historic centre.
-It is only 1 minute walk fro Restauradores Metro Station and there is also a shuttle service to Lisbon International Airport.
+budget ($): Rossio Garden Hotel, 3-star boutique hotel located in central Lisbon historic centre, only 1 minute walk from Restauradores Metro Station.
+The hotel offers paid shuttle service to Lisbon International Airport.

 Many buildings in Chiado were first built in the 1700s, went through restoration in the 1990s, after destroyed in the fire in 1988.
 Portugal’s literature such as Fernando Pessoa, Alexandre Herculano and Eça de Queirós often visited the cafés and bars in Chiado.

-Chiado has a great nightlife with the best selection of bars and clubs in the city.
+Chiado has a great nightlife with some of the city’s best selection of bars and clubs.
 Many of the clubs here don’t even open until late in the evening, so you know they will keep the party going until well into the early hours.

 The vast majority of the clubs and bars are clustered in Lisbon’s Red Light District, Rua Nova do Carvalho.
 The area has aptly been dubbed famous Pink Street due to the paving here literally having been painted bright pink, so it’s easy to spot when you’ve arrived.